StevenWongChess/VE280/README.md

 - [ ] Week 9 is pretty hard.
 Remember to review.

+Week 10 is about a game called LTK.

+Week 12 is about skip list, I don't think we can reuse the code of assignment operator to write copy constructor without adding new member functions.
+If you can make it, pls do not hesitate to leave a message or pull a request.

 ### Honor Code

 Pls respect the honor code and NEVER reuse these code.